akkawimariam/Front-running-detection-using-LLMs/README.md

 ## 📌 Overview
 Front-running attacks (displacement, insertion, suppression) represent a critical threat in decentralized blockchain systems.
-This project explores transformer-based models (Llama, Gemma) for detecting such attacks, comparing them with traditional baselines (MLP+LSTM).
+This project explores transformer-based models (Llama, Gemma) for detecting and classifying such attacks.

 ## 🛠 Features
 - Data preprocessing pipeline using **Alchemy** and **Chainstack RPC**.